 The owner of this coconut stand purchases coconuts from a farm, then sells them on the side of the road for about $2 US – all day long.

-We purchased just one coconut, as Ben claims to loathe them, and I immediately started slurping out the pure coconut water inside.
+We purchased just one coconut, as Ben claims to loathe them, and I immediately started sipping out the pure coconut water inside.
 IT WAS SO GOOD!
-Ridiculously refreshing, with just a hint of coconut flavor.
-It only took a few seconds before he was asking for a taste.
+So refreshing, with just a hint of coconut flavor.
+It only took a few seconds before he was asking for a taste. ;)